David-Seis/Presentations/On_Becoming_a_DBA/readme.md

-# Workshop: On Becoming a DBA
+# On Becoming a DBA

 #### <i>A resource list from David Seis</i>